SoftwareDefinedBuildings/BearLoc/bearloc/doc/install.rst

 Set Up Android Programming Environment
 --------------------------------------

 To use BearLoc Android library, you need to import BeaLoc library project to your Android IDE.
 It should work in both `Eclipse <http://www.eclipse.org/>`__ and `Android Studio <http://developer.android.com/sdk/installing/studio.html>`__ (not tested).
-The details of setting up Android programming environment in Eclipse can be found `here <http://developer.android.com/sdk/installing/installing-adt.html>`__. here `here <http://developer.android.com/tools/projects/index.html>`__.
+The details of setting up Android programming environment in Eclipse can be found `here <http://developer.android.com/sdk/installing/installing-adt.html>`__ and `here <http://developer.android.com/tools/projects/index.html>`__.